mac-theobio/QMEE/README.md

 * makes _all_ of the `data/<fn.ext>` instances into _local_ links (since the index file is itself in data)
 	* this includes links to (recognized or unrecognized) MISSING files and links to Untracked files

+You can update the data.md page through most kinds of auto-update (e.g., make update, make update_all, make sync), or just by saying make data_index.md (but there's no obvious reason to look at data_index.md, it is an intermediate towards data/index.html)

+The usual style is to _keep_ the files identified as Untracked when the script is run, but delete the word Untracked (so you can notice if new Untracked files show up)

 Here are some other directories that we currently have:

 * `pix/`  miscellaneous non-workflow-generated images